-Wilsontown Ironworks was established in 1779 near Forth in South Lanarkshire, Scotland.
+Wilsontown Ironworks was founded in 1779 near Forth in South Lanarkshire.

-It was only the second coke-fired ironworks in Scotland, and the first ironworks in Lanarkshire.
-It was at the forefront of technological advances and was the location for a number of industrial developments that went on to shape and influence iron manufacturing.
+It was only the second coke-fired ironworks in Scotland, and the first in Lanarkshire.
+It was at the fore front of new technology and was the site of a number of changes that went on to shape iron manufacturing.

 Iron, then coal, then forestry

-Started by three brothers, Robert, John and William Wilson, the business later passed into the hands of William Dixon, who managed the works until it closed in 1842.
+The works were started by three brothers, Robert, John and William Wilson.
+Later, the business passed into the hands of William Dixon.
+He managed the works until it closed in 1842.
 Coal mining continued until 1955.
 The next industry to come here was forestry, in the 1970s, which continues to this day.

 A village of 2000 people evolved at the Ironworks.
-The industry attracted people from all over the United Kingdom and from further away.
+The industry brought people from all over the UK and from further away.
 A wide variety of jobs were created and it is likely that even women and children were employed.

 An unusual combination of village and works

-One of the reasons that Wilsontown Ironworks is so special is because the complete iron manufacture set-up and the village for the workers are all found together, squeezed into a small valley.
+One of the reasons that Wilsontown is so special is the joining of work and village.
+The whole iron set-up and the homes for the workers are all found together, squeezed in to a small valley.
 This is unusual in other Scottish Ironworks.